 Reigate and Banstead

 § This page gives an overview of the Reigate and Banstead local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Reigate and Banstead lies along the North Downs in Surrey, with Reigate as its historic centre, featuring Priory Park and a castle mound.
 Redhill and Banstead are major towns, while Horley lies near Gatwick Airport.
 The district’s geography includes chalk downs, valleys, and woodland, with Box Hill and Reigate Hill offering scenic landscapes.
 Villages, commons, and suburban areas are interspersed with countryside, making the district a mix of urban centres and rural beauty.